Corticofugal control equates to the fact that as the pathway begins in

 Chiropractic Medicine Scientifically, based on Neuroanatomy, Neurology, Clinical Neurology,

-scientific movement within that profession.
-Rene Cailliet, University of
+a scientific movement within that profession.
+Rene Cailliet,

 Southern California School of Medicine, Department of Rehabilitative